-We and State Railway Bureaus (including GRGC) pay the CRC a fee for railway containers, which is collected by the CRCT.
+We and State Railway Bureaus (including GRGC) pay CSRG a fee for railway containers, which is collected by the CRCT.
 Special cargo transportation income, partially paid to National Railway Bureau and us as railroad usage fees and locomotive traction fees, is attributable to CRSCS.

-In June 2013, the CRC implemented the door-to-door freight fee for railway freight transportation which covers all fees incurred from loading goods, transportation from departure station to arrival station and ultimately to the designated destination.
-Door-to-door freight fees are charged one-time on the consignor's account and evidenced by consignment invoice, which lists all chargeable services with corresponding prices.
+CSRG charges a door-to-door freight fee for railway freight transportation that covers all fees incurred from loading goods, transportation from departure station to arrival station and ultimately to the designated destination.
+Door-to-door freight fees are charged one-time on the consignor's account and are evidenced by consignment invoice, which lists all chargeable services with corresponding prices.

-Since January 1, 2018, the Company has collected the whole-route freight transportation fees for the outbound freight delivered by the Company, and has paid the service fees to other railway companies providing the freight transportation service.
+Since January 1, 2018, we have collected the whole-route freight transportation fees for the outbound freight delivered by us, and have paid the service fees to other railway companies providing the freight transportation service.